-For those who file paper returns, the Division urges the use of tax preparation software so that the resulting return can be filed with a two-dimensional barcode.
+For those who file paper returns, the Division urges the use of tax preparation software so that the resulting return can be filed with a twodimensional barcode.
 Paper returns with 2-D barcodes typically process more effectively and efficiently and result in fewer errors.

-For those without tax preparation software, forms for the new filing season, covering tax year 2017, are now available on the Division's website: http://www.tax.ri.gov/taxforms/personal.php.
+For those without tax preparation software, forms for the new filing season, covering tax year 2018, are now available on the Division's website.
 Among the forms now available for download is Form RI-1040H, involving the statewide property-tax relief credit.